Thomas Joshua Cooper: Carry Me

 Image: Last good byes—hidden dangers.
 Weeping Willows on the Trail of Tears, The East Bank of the lower Mississippi River, Trail of Tears State Park, near Jackson, Cape Girardeau County, Mississippi, U.S.A., 2010/2014, Collection Lannan Foundation.

-Opening Reception: Saturday 9 August from 5 to 7pm
+Opening Reception with the Artist Saturday 28 February from 5 to 7pm

 Lannan Foundation Announces a Public Exhibition

 Gallery Hours: Saturdays and Sundays noon to 5pm or by appointment

 About the Exhibition: